cakephp/docs/en/appendices/3-4-migration-guide.rst

   columns type.
 For example if you alias ``created`` to ``created_time`` you will now get a ``Time`` object back instead of a string.
 * ``AuthComponent`` now uses a query string to store the redirect URL when an unauthenticated user is redirected to the login page.
-Previously this redirect was stored in the session.
+Previously, this redirect was stored in the session.
 Using the query string allows for better multi-browser experience.